 After you enable the proxy query cache feature, proxy nodes cache the request and response data of hotkeys.
 If a proxy node receives the same request multiple times within the validity period of the cache, the proxy node returns the cached result directly to the client without interacting with backend data shards.
 This prevents data access skew caused by a large number of read requests for hotkeys.
 For more information, see Use proxy query cache to address issues caused by hotkeys.

-This feature is available only for DRAM-based instances of ApsaraDB for Redis Enhanced Edition (Tair).
+This feature is available only for Tair DRAM-based cluster instances.

 Support for multiple databases